yomboprime/TeleHomeGuard/README_en.md

 	- Several USB cameras.
 	- Motion detection, sends notifications and continuous recording (divided in video files of up to 5 minutes each)
 	- Instant Snapshots.
+	- Send it voice messages and it plays them through speakers.
+	- Complete menu
 	- Turn on and off the cameras from Telegram.
 	- Restart, power off and update system and program from Telegram.
 	- Free and without local server.